codezoners-2/Processing/04_arrays/assignments/bouncingBallsBlackDeath/README.md

+# bouncingBallBlackDeath

-# Start with the code from bouncingBallArrayInteractive and make the following changes to simulate a Black Death scenario.
+Start with the code from bouncingBallArrayInteractive and make the following changes to simulate a Black Death scenario.

 ## Step-by-step: